 If you are wondering how to hire a logo designer, you aren’t alone.
 As a professional graphic designer who specializes in logo design, I get this question a lot.
-In this article, I am going to go into how to find a logo designer and match their portfolio to the design you have in mind, as well as the design process and what to expect when you enter into the agreement.
+In this article, I am going to go into how to find the right logo designer and match their portfolio to the design you have in mind, as well as the design process and what to expect when you enter into an agreement.

 - What do you have in mind for your logo?

 - Find your logo designer.

 - Contact the designer.

 - Go over the project, agree on terms, finalize the contract.